shaimaa-hshalaby/Angular_Guide/00-TypeScript/README.md

     ```

 # Functions and Types

   - Return values
-      In the typescript, we can declare the return type after parameters as follows:
+      In the typescript, we can declare the return type as follows:
          ```
             function add(a: number, b:number): number{
                 return a+b;
             }
          ```
-      -  in the previous example, the return type is redundant because typescript should infer this.
+      -  in the previous example, the return type is redundant because the typescript should infer this.
-      -  function can return void, if there is no return value.
+      -  function can return void if there is no return value.

   - any
-      If the type of paramter is not important, we can use the type **any**
+      If the type of the parameter is not important, we can use the type **any**
         ```
           function print(value: any){
               console.log(value);
           }
         ```
   - Generic